upad0412/reddit_post_classification/README.md

 ***Define the Problem***

-As you may have guessed I was tasked with using machine learning to do what you just tried to do above!
-In other words, creating a classification model that can distinguish which of two subreddits a post belongs to.
+Creating a classification model that can distinguish which of two subreddits a post belongs to.
-The assumption for this problem is that a disgruntled, Reddit back-end developer went into every post and replaced the subreddit field with “(·̿̿Ĺ̯̿̿·̿ ̿)”.
-As a result, none of the subreddit links will populate with posts until the subreddit fields of each post are re-assigned.

 As you may have gathered, posts in Star War and Star Trek will definitely have a lot of crossover.
 Whether you’re boldly going where no man has gone before or you’re already in a galaxy far, far away, you’ve probably heard the age-old debate about which of science fiction’s two biggest franchises is better.
 Geeks, freaks, scientists and even casual fans have long been arguing in every corner of the galaxy about Star Wars and Star Trek.
 Which is better and why?